jfhbrook/susitna/adrs/draft/number-specification.md

 ## Context

+While Matanuska has decided to implement both double and integer literals and sigils, numbers are otherwise poorly specified.

+First, the format of number literals is currently not well-specified.
+The implementation currently leans on JavaScript's `parseInt`, and is therefore JavaScript-compliant by default.
+But there are alternatives - for instance, aiming for compatibility with ECMA-55, or a format similar to VB.NET.

-Matanuska BASIC is currently specified as having distinct double and integer types.
-This is, however, not strictly enforced by the implementation, as JavaScript only has a single `number` type.
+Second, these types are currently not enforced by the implementation, as JavaScript only has a single `number` type.

 This *could* potentially be enforced on a type level.
 This could be done entirely through type checking in the compiler.
 It could also be done with a wrapper in the `Value` type.
 But as it stands, this information is largely ignored.